September 2022 Update

 The rules are split between the Core Combat rules which involves the core components such as shooting, maneuvering and melee; and the Wargame rules which includes a Vs mode and a Coop mode you can play solo or team up with other players and run through various missions where the enemy’s actions are determined by a roll on the behavior table.

-VER 8 Change Log – Stellar Warship Update
+VER 8 Change Log – Mazinger Z Update

 Mech Profile Sheets